Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Introduction

 In chemoinformatics, molecular fingerprints - compact encodings derived from small molecular subgraphs \cite{molecular_descriptors} - are widely used for prediction of small-molecule properties.
 They offer domain-specific, efficient representations that often rival deep learning methods \cite{fingerprints_vs_gnns,molecular_property_predictions_gnn_limitations}.
 Despite their success, their use for peptide prediction has been limited, with only a few hybrid approaches that incorporate binary fingerprints \cite{MMDB,peptide_permeability_prediction}.

 In this work, we revisit count-based molecular fingerprints as features for peptide function prediction.
-When combined with a LightGBM classifier, these representations achieve state-of-the-art results across six benchmarks, including LRGB, without requiring hyperparameter tuning or structural information.
+When combined with a LightGBM classifier, these representations achieve state-of-the-art results across six benchmarks, including LRGB, without requiring hyperparameter tuning or 3D structural information.
 This suggests that short-range subgraph statistics may be sufficient to capture key biochemical features, challenging the assumption that long-range dependencies are essential.

-Our contributions are threefold: (1) we demonstrate that count-based molecular fingerprints combined with LightGBM outperform complex deep learning models on 132 datasets, (2) we show that these localized descriptors can match or surpass long-range GNNs, and (3) we provide the most comprehensive benchmark of fingerprint-based peptide models to date.
+Our contributions are threefold, as we (1) demonstrate that count-based molecular fingerprints outperform alternative models on 132 datasets, (2) provide the most comprehensive benchmark of fingerprint-based peptide models to date, and (3) we analyze the proposed method in controlled experiments, showing its robustness.